 If you follow a regular fertilizing schedule, you have already applied a low rate nitrogen fertilizer during the spring and will apply another in the fall.
-However, your warm season grasses, including hybrid Bermuda grasses, often require a higher level of nitrogen during their active growing season.
+However, your warm-season grasses, including hybrid Bermuda grasses, often require a higher level of nitrogen during their active growing season.
 You may need to apply one or two additional fertilizer applications during the summer with a slow-release formula that will prevent burning your lawn.
-Use a store-bought kit to test your soil’s pH balance and to determine how much fertilizer is needed to keep it healthy by using a store-bought kit.
+Test your soil’s pH balance and determine the required amount of fertilizer to keep it healthy by using a store-bought kit.

 Mow High and Often

-If your lawn is growing fast, you may be tempted to cut it shorter to avoid having to mow it so often.
+When your lawn grows fast, you may be tempted to cut it shorter to avoid mowing it frequently.
 However, allowing your grass to grow a bit higher will help it grow deeper routes, which in turn will make it more drought resistant.

 During the summer, you should keep your grass in North Texas slightly long.
 Set your mower blades high and try to cut no more than a third of the height of your grass in one mowing.
 This keeps your grass healthy and will allow you to leave grass clippings on your lawn that will help maintain the moisture level of your lawn.
 Keep your mower blades sharp to minimize damage and stress to your lawn.

 Clean Up Around Your Yard

 Make sure to clean up after your pets often.
 Pet waste can kill your grass and cause unsightly brown patches.
 Flush affected areas with water to wash away and dilute dog excrement.
-Remove lawn furniture, toys and water games on your lawn after you are finished using them to avoid killing the grass beneath.
+After using them, remove lawn furniture, toys, and water games to avoid killing the grass beneath.

 By following these summer lawn care tips, you can help your lawn survive the summer and keep it looking great throughout the year.